You are here

 Psychosis is typically treated with medication that is carefully monitored and adjusted as needed with the help of a doctor.
 Some people may also see a counselor or therapist, participate in group therapy, or spend time learning skills that can help them live with and identify symptoms of psychosis.

-Learning how to cope with stress is another important part of the treatment strategy for psychosis, as wells a building up a good network of family and friends who are supportive and understanding.
+Learning how to cope with stress is another important part of the treatment strategy for psychosis, as well as building up a good network of family and friends who are supportive and understanding.
 Many people who have had psychosis benefit from having their family and friends become educated about the illness and on how they can be helpful and supportive.

 Psychotic episodes can be caused by a mental illness, like severe depression, Schizophrenia, PTSD, etc. Some medications and physical illnesses can also trigger psychosis.
 So identifying any mental health issues or illnesses that are causing the psychosis will be a part of figuring out what treatment strategy will work best for someone.